rr-wfm/MSBuild.Sdk.SqlProj/README.md

 | uddt | `dotnet new uddt -n <name> [-s <schema-name>]` | Creates a new user-defined data type with the provided name |
 | udtt | `dotnet new udtt -n <name> [-s <schema-name>]` | Creates a new user-defined table type with the provided name |

-> Note: In a future update of Visual Studio, you should be able to use both the project template and the item templates directly from Visual Studio.
-This feature is currently in preview and some of our early testing has revealed that it doesn't work as expected.
-Stay tuned for updates on this.
+> Note: You can use both the project template and the item templates directly from Visual Studio, via the `File - New Project` and `Add New Item` dialogs.

 If you already have a SSDT (.sqlproj) project in your solution, you can keep that as a "companion" project in order to enjoy the Visual Studio designer experience, as described in [this blog post](https://erikej.github.io/efcore/2020/05/11/ssdt-dacpac-netcore.html).